slisznia/pcos/README.md

 # Portable, Compact Object Serialization (PCOS)

-PCOS is a binary-encoding that is both language and platform neutral.
-It sup­ports basic types, such as integers, strings and bytes as well as user-defined types.
-User-defined types can be arbitrarily nested, forming even more complex structures.
+PCOS is a binary-encoding originally designed at PushCoin for inter-application messaging.
+The serialization is both language and platform neutral.
+It supports basic types, such as integers, strings and bytes as well as user-defined compound types.
+User-defined types can nest, forming even more complex types.

-PCOS borrows from other bin­ary inter­change for­mats, such that it’s schema-based.
-One major distinction is that PCOS is not "name-value pair" on the wire, making PCOS less extensible1, but very compact and efficient to parse.
+PCOS borrows from other binary interchange formats, such that it's schema-based.
+One major distinction is that PCOS is not a "name-value pair" on the wire, making PCOS very compact and efficient to parse.

-Any participant of PushCoin, such as a mobile application or a point-of-sale system, must emit and consume PCOS-compatible messages.
-Information which follows outlines the rules for building such messages.

 PCOS reference implementations for various languages can be found in this repository.

+Information which follows outlines the rules for building PCOS messages.

 # License

 Prtable, Compact Object Serialization is licensed under the Creative Commons Attribution 3.0 Unported License. http://creativecommons.org/licenses/by/3.0/

-# Table of Contents
+## Table of Contents

-	* Primitive types
+### Primitive types
-	* Type aliases and combound types
+### Type aliases and combound types
-	* Arrays
+### Arrays
-	* Optional fields
+### Optional fields
-	* Message structure
+### Message structure

 ## Primitive types